 How To Raise Errors Explicitly in SQL Server

-In this article, I will discuss How to raise errors explicitly in SQL Server with some examples along with we will also discuss the different options that we can use with Raiserror in SQL Server.
+In this article, I am going to discuss how to raise errors explicitly in SQL Server with examples along with we will also discuss the different options that we can use with Raiserror in SQL Server.
+Please read our previous article where we discussed the real-time example of the Raise Error system function.
+As part of this article, we are going to discuss the following pointers.

-Generally, errors raised in a program on predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity etc. but if we want then we can also raise an error in our programs in two different ways.
+Generally, errors are raised in a program for predefined reasons like dividing a number by zero, violation of primary key, violation of check, violation of referential integrity, etc. But if you want then you can also raise an error in your programs in two different ways.
+They are as follows.

-Example1: Write a Procedure for dividing two numbers and raise an error in the program if the division is 1 by using the RAISERROR statement.
+In the following stored Procedure, we raise an error when the division is 1 by using the RAISERROR statement.

 CREATE PROCEDURE spDivideBy1(@No1 INT, @No2 INT) AS BEGIN DECLARE @Result INT SET @Result = 0 BEGIN TRY IF @No2 = 1 RAISERROR ('DIVISOR CANNOT BE ONE', 16, 1) SET @Result = @No1 / @No2 PRINT 'THE RESULT IS: '+CAST(@Result AS VARCHAR) END TRY BEGIN CATCH PRINT ERROR_NUMBER() PRINT ERROR_MESSAGE() PRINT ERROR_SEVERITY() PRINT ERROR_STATE() END CATCH END